Melbourne Mint

-The Melbourne Mint, in Melbourne, Australia, was a branch of the British Royal Mint.
+The Melbourne Mint, located on the corner of William and La Trobe Streets in Melbourne, Australia, was first established as a branch of the British Royal Mint, opening in 12 June 1872.
+The main building houses the administration offices, as well as the living quarters for the Deputy Master, his family and domestic servants in the right hand section.
+There is a pair of guard houses, one by each gate, and the assay and smelting works were in a range of buildings behind.
 It minted gold sovereigns from 1872 until 1931, and half-sovereigns (intermittently) from 1873 until 1915.
 In 1916 it commenced minting Commonwealth silver threepences, sixpences, shillings and florins.
 From 1923 it minted all pre-decimal denominations.
 It minted rarities such as the 1921/22 overdate threepence, 1923 half-penny and 1930 penny, as well as Australia's four commemorative florins in 1927 (Canberra), 1934/35 (Melbourne Centenary), 1951 (Federation Jubilee) and 1954 (Royal Visit).
 It assisted the Royal Australian Mint in Canberra in producing one cent coins from 1966 to 1968 and two cent coins in 1966.
 From 1969 all coin production moved to the Royal Australian Mint in Canberra, and the building housing the coin minting equipment was demolished shortly afterwards.
-The remaining administrative building is now the home of the Royal Historical Society of Victoria, and has been leased to the private sector since 2001.
+The remaining administrative building became the home of the Royal Historical Society of Victoria, as well as the civil marriage registry, with many weddings in the large ground floor room.
+Since 1998 it has been vested in a self funded-government body that manages a number of former government buildings, and it has hosted a range of tenants.

-The former Royal Mint is located on the corner of William and La Trobe Streets (280-318 William Street and 387-429 La Trobe Street) and is of architectural significance as one of the most impressive 19th century government buildings in Victoria, and one of few Australian buildings in the true Renaissance revival style, and a virtual copy of the Palazzo Vidoni-Caffarelli, attributed to Raphael, in Rome (1515).